bioinf-jku/TTUR/README.md

 # Two time-scale update rule for training GANs

-This repository contains code acompaning the paper [GANs Trained by a Two Time-Scale Update Rule Converge to a Nash Equilibrium](https://arxiv.org/abs/1706.08500).
+This repository contains code accompanying the paper [GANs Trained by a Two Time-Scale Update Rule Converge to a Nash Equilibrium](https://arxiv.org/abs/1706.08500).

 ## Frechet Inception Distance (FID)